Complaints Procedure for Gardener Pinner

 The policy aims to resolve issues quickly; however, it also ensures a proper record is kept and that any lessons learned are used to improve future gardener services.
 Where a complaint concerns safety, potential illegal activity or serious harm, the matter will be escalated immediately to the appropriate authorities and will be managed separately from routine service complaints.

-Documentation and photos used in investigating a gardening service complaint Who may complain: Anyone who has received services from our gardeners in Pinner or a contracted gardening company representative may raise a complaint.
+A gardening scene showing freshly turned dark soil in a backyard garden with various gardening tools and vibrant flowering plants.
+In the foreground, there are bright yellow daffodils, pink primroses, and purple pansies arranged next to empty terracotta pots, ready for planting.
+A metal watering can with a long spout is positioned behind the flowers, along with a small gardening fork, trowel, and hand rake, all placed on the soil surface.
+In the background, a wooden fence provides a natural boundary for the landscaped outdoor space, which appears well-maintained and ready for planting activities.
+The weather is overcast, providing soft, diffuse lighting that highlights the natural colours and textures of the garden elements, ideal for gardening services in the Pinner or broader Middlesex area.
+Who may complain: Anyone who has received services from our gardeners in Pinner or a contracted gardening company representative may raise a complaint.
 Complaints can be made by the property owner, tenant, or an authorised agent acting on behalf of the client.
 Third parties who are directly affected by the service delivery (for example neighbouring property owners where vegetation management has caused impact) may also submit a formal concern.

 How to raise a complaint